amartins90/duplicate-finder/README.md

-# Duplicate Finder
+# Duplicate File Finder

-Script to find duplicate files in a folder
+This script search for duplicate files into a directory.
+If it finds the script will move them to another folder.